waqasilyas/json-converter-bmpr/README.md

 # Usage
 ```
+Usage:
     JsonConverterBmpr.exe [-hf] SOURCE [TARGET]

-    SOURCE    A *.bmpr file to convert.
+    SOURCE    A *.bmpr file to convert
     TARGET    The destination file to save the JSON output.
-If not give, the JSON is emitted on standard output.
+If not give, the
+              JSON is emitted on standard output
     -f        Force overwrite if TARGET exists
+    -nh       Do not replace binary data with hashes.
+By default a data hash
+              is calculated and emitted for binary data like images
-    -h        Prints this description.
+    -h        Prints this description
 ```

 # TODO